-Containers < 5 Gallons: Nonrefillable container.
+Container Disposal: Nonrefillable container.
 Do not reuse or refill this container.
 Triple rinse container (or equivalent) promptly after emptying.
-Triple rinse as follows: Empty the remaining contents into application equipment or a mix tank and drain for 10 seconds after the flow begins to drip.
-Fill the container 1⁄4 full with water and recap.
+Triple rinse as follows: Empty the remaining contents into application equipment or a mix tank.
+Fill the container 1/4 full with water and recap.
 Shake for 10 seconds.
 Pour rinsate into application equipment or a mix tank or store rinsate for later use or disposal.
-Drain for 10 seconds after the flow begins to drip.
+Drain for 10 seconds after flow begins to drip.
 Repeat this procedure two more times.
-Offer for recycling, if available, or puncture and dispose of in a sanitary landfill, by incineration, or if allowed by state and local authorities, by burning.
+Then offer for recycling, if available, or puncture and dispose of in a sanitary landfill, or by incineration, or if allowed by state and local authorities, by burning.
 If burned, stay out of smoke.